themilkenknights/MilkenKnights-PowerUp/README.md

   Subsystems are consolidated into one central class per subsystem, all of which implement the Subsystem abstract class.
 Each Subsystem uses state machines for control.
   Each Subsystem is also a singleton, meaning that there is only one instance of each Subsystem class.
 To modify a subsystem, one would get the instance of the subsystem and change its desired state.
 The Subsystem class will work on setting the desired state.
 	- Drive controls the Drivetrain
+	- Arm controls all Arm functions including the intake rollers
 	- Input holds HID (Human Input Device) objects to receive control input from the Driver Station and control various subsystems during Teleop
 	- Superstructure contains any hardware object that does not fit into a subsystem and contains the current robot state to allow for easy system control
 	- Subsystem is the interface for all subsystems requiring default methods